Manheim Borough Bulletin Board

 Bookmark this page and check back often to keep up to date on important happenings in your community.

-With the arrival of winter weather, here are some reminders for residents:
+With the potential for winter weather still not completely behind us, here are some reminders for residents:

 Snow may not be blown, plowed or shoveled into the streets.

 Sidewalks must be cleared at least 3 feet wide no later than 12 hours after the precipitation has ended.

 Since it is often not possible to avoid having snow from being plowed onto sidewalks and driveways, it is best to wait until your street has been plowed to clear these areas.